sei-international/NemoMod.jl/docs/src/installation.md

    NEMO is built with the [Julia programming language](https://julialang.org/), so the first component is a version of Julia that's compatible with the version of NEMO you're installing.
 The second component is the NEMO software itself.
 Both the first and second components are obligatory.

    The third component, which is optional, is a pre-compiled session environment (system image) for Julia that includes support for NEMO.
-Ordinarily, Julia compiles programs like NEMO at run-time, a feature that significantly impairs performance when a program is started.
+Ordinarily, Julia compiles programs like NEMO at run-time, a feature that impairs performance when a program is started.
 The NEMO system image avoids this performance penalty by providing NEMO in a pre-compiled form. **It is recommended for all users, especially those who are using NEMO with LEAP.** Note, though, that if the NEMO system image is installed, any customizations you make to the NEMO code won't take affect unless you [restore the default Julia system image](@ref restore_default_sysimage).

 3. Select the components to install, and press the Install button.
 Then follow the prompts to finish the installation (some steps may take a few minutes).
 The installer will tell you when the installation is complete.